BigSoftVideo/DOTEbase/scope.md

 ### Collections Browser

 The [Collections Browser](collections-browser.md) shows all [Clip Collections](clip-collections.md) across all DOTEspaces.
+Cilp Collections can comprise clips from any DOTEspace.

 ### Collection Viewer

 The [Collection Viewer](collection-viewer.md) only shows clips in the currently selected [Clip Collection](clip-collections.md).
+Those Clips could originate from any DOTEspace.

 ### Canvas

 The [Canvas](canvas.md) operates at the level of one selected DOTEspace.
+Each DOTEspace has one Canvas assigned to it.

 ### Export/Import